heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 # 4. Evaluation

-Some rough evaluation of the GTFS-feed has been done, to ensure the program works properly.
+Some rough evaluation of the GTFS feed has been done, to ensure the program works properly.
 The full evaluation of pdf2gtfs will be the topic of my Bachelor's thesis.